alekmaul/pvsneslib/readme.md

 PVSneslib V3.4.0 (19, June, 2021)
 http://www.portabledev.com/jeux/supernes/pvsneslib/

-PVSnesLib is an open and free library to develop programs for Nintendo SNES in C language.
+PVSnesLib is an open and free library to develop programs for the Nintendo SNES using the C programming language.

-It contains snes-sdk compiler / linker and a library (sources included) which offer facilities to use backgrounds / sprites / pads / music & sound on Nintendo SNES system.
+It contains a snes-sdk compiler / linker and a library (sources included) which offer facilities to use backgrounds / sprites / pads / music & sound on the Nintendo SNES system.
-It also contains examples to help how to use functions with the library.
+It also contains examples which demonstrate how to use the functions in the library.

 GitHub page: https://github.com/alekmaul/pvsneslib
 Wiki page: https://github.com/alekmaul/pvsneslib/wiki
 Doc page: http://www.portabledev.com/pvsneslib/doc

-You can find tutorials about how install and use PVSneslib on this page:
+You can find tutorials about how to install and use PVSneslib on this page:
 https://github.com/alekmaul/pvsneslib/wiki/Introduction

-We now have a Discord :D, just join us with this link : https://discord.gg/DzEFnhB
+We now have a Discord :D, just join us with this link: https://discord.gg/DzEFnhB

 PVSneslib and affiliated tools are distributed under the MIT license (see pvsneslib_license.txt file)